KittyRobbin/bank-of-flatiron/README.md

 - See a table of the transactions.
 - Fill out and submit the form to add a new transaction.
-This should add the new transaction to the table **as well as post the new transaction to the backend API for persistence**.
+This should add the new transaction to the table **the new transaction does not have to be persisted to the backend*
 - Filter transactions by typing into the search bar.
 Only transactions with a description matching the search term should be shown in the transactions table.